nikashan02/wsbstockportfolio/README.md

 ## Configure app

-Open `/.env_sample` then edit it with your settings and rename the file to `.env`.
+Open `/.env_sample` and edit with your settings and rename the file to `.env`.
 You will need:

 - API_KEY → Place your [Tiingo](https://api.tiingo.com/) API token here which is neccessary to retrieve historical and current stock data.